 When we brought Bernie home, I used several online resources to help us communicate with and start educating our guy.
 After a few months, though, I knew we had reached the point where we needed to attend a puppy class so a trainer would be evaluating how Bernie interacted with me and Matthew.

-During the first puppy class, one of the other dog moms who has had several dogs over her lifetime made the statement that it doesn't matter how many times she's been to puppy class.
+During the first puppy class with Ruff House Dog Training & Behavior Modification, one of the other dog moms who has had several dogs over her lifetime made the statement that it doesn't matter how many times she's been to puppy class.
 "Every new puppy attends puppy class" like every child goes to school.

 Working with a qualified obedience trainer sets up both you and your dog for success.